inmanta/quickstart-docker/README.md

 NOTE:
 This quickstart is only meant to try out inmanta.
-The 2 agent containers emulate centos hosts but are not the real things and thus have several limitations.
+The 2 agent containers emulate centos hosts but are not the real thing and thus have several limitations.
 It is strongly discouraged to run the inmanta-agents in this manner.

 ## Requirements